Success-1/MyFirstRepo/README.md

 # MyFirstRepo
-My first ALX pathway github repository
+My first ALX pathway GitHub repository

- My Personal and Academic Goals for Next Year
+ My Personal and Academic Goals for Next Year:
+By next year, I aim to be the top student in my class.
+I will be working and earning in dollars.
+By next year, I will be a better version of myself.
+By next year, I will be earning six figures and have launched my venture.